junewunder/juniper-rs/README.md

 ## features to do:

+ - PARSER ERRORS
+ - error reporting on parsing
+ - error reporting on parsing
+ - error reporting on parsing
+ - PARSER ERRORS

  - match/case analysis
  - modules
  - top level constants -> create BlockV which is closure but without arguments
- - error reporting on parsing
  - REPL functionality
  - custom parser error type
  - parse values from command line to main function